ckolluru/ckolluru.github.io/_pages/about.md

 I'm a software engineer in the image processing team at [Elucid](https://www.elucid.com).

 My interests lie in developing deep-learning based image analysis software, specifically for medical imaging.
-I have expertise in working with a wide range of pre-clinical and clinical imaging data, ranging from optical microscopy to CT.
+I have expertise working with a wide range of pre-clinical and clinical imaging data, ranging from optical microscopy to CT.
 For my [PhD](http://rave.ohiolink.edu/etdc/view?acc_num=case1704816346125624), I designed and developed a novel serial block-face imaging system for microscopic analysis of peripheral nerves.
-I'm also interested in contributing towards [open-source software](https://github.com/ckolluru/NerveTracker) and learning from others in this area.
+I'm also interested in contributing towards [open-source software](https://github.com/ckolluru/NerveTracker) and learning about new developments in the field.